nivedita-pal-niq/Datadog-Metrics-AWS-Services/Metrics-RDS.md

 ## CPU UTILIZATION (Top Row)

-3.10%   niq-mysql-rds

 Meaning:

-MySQL RDS instance is using 3.10% CPU.
+MySQL RDS instance is using 2.69% CPU.

 This is VERY low, which means: